MLA In-text Citations | A Complete Guide (9th Edition)

-A basic MLA in-text citation includes the author’s last name and the page number(s) in parentheses.
-For sources without an author, the title is used instead.
+An MLA in-text citation provides the author’s last name and a page number in parentheses.

 |2 authors||(Moore and Patel 48–50)|

 Where to include an MLA in-text citation